At Maximum Options, we have one basic rule that encompasses our entire philosophy: Never overpay for trades.

 Your best bet for making fat gains is to get in before the crowd, while the option is still cheap.
 And this highly disciplined approach is what’s served me so well over the years.
 In fact, I’ve been trading options profitably since the first exchanges opened in 1973.

-Just take a look at some of our winners from the first half of 2017:
+Just take a look at some of our winners from 2017:

 |Transocean call debit spread||+106%|